riclarsson/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 differences between Python and FORTRAN, `PythonicDISORT`, though optimized, remains about an order of magnitude slower than `DISORT`.
 Thus, projects which prioritize computational speed should still use `DISORT`.
-We will continue optimizing `PythonicDISORT`, and there remain avenues for code vectorization among other optimizations.
+We will continue optimizing `PythonicDISORT`; there remain avenues for code vectorization among other optimizations.
 It is unlikely that `PythonicDISORT` can be optimized to achieve the speed of `DISORT` though.
-In addition, `PythonicDISORT` currently lacks `DISORT`'s latest features, most notably its pseudo-spherical correction.
-We are open to adding new features, however, and we added a subroutine to compute actinic fluxes to satisfy a user request.
+In addition, `PythonicDISORT` currently lacks `DISORT`'s latest features, most notably its pseudo-spherical correction, though we are open to adding new features and we added a subroutine to compute actinic fluxes to satisfy a user request.

 `PythonicDISORT` is instead designed with three goals in mind.